GitTools/GitReleaseManager/docs/input/docs/configuration/default-configuration.md

         used when creating the SHA256 hash entries in the release notes.
         Default is ``- `{1}\t{0}` `` **NOTE:** This configuration option was added in version 0.9.0 of GitReleaseManager.
+- **allow-update-to-published**
+  - A boolean value which indicates whether or not updates can be applied to published releases.
+The default value is false.   **NOTE:** This configuration option was added in version 0.11.0 of GitReleaseManager.

 See the [example create configuration section](create-configuration) to see an example of how a footer can be configured.